koreader/koreader/doc/Collaborating_with_Git.md

 ```
 dpavlin$ git add -p unireader.lua
 ```
-interactivly select just changes which are not whitespace
+interactively select just changes which are not whitespace

 ```
 dpavlin$ git commit --author NuPogodi -m 'TOC position on current place in the tree #235'